kidaa/elvenmagic/pages/about.rst

 About
 =====

+This could be a blog for presenting the greatest Plone add-ons with a step-by-step screenshots for how to use them in your Plone projects (usually, with only a few mouse clicks).

 This is an experimental a Sphinx-built blog written in ReStructuredText being built, including annotated screenshots generated from embedded Robot Framework acceptance tests describing a Plone add-on.
 (Technically, each blog post could